Position: Assistant Coach, Running Backs

 • Served as an unpaid coaching intern during the 2020 season

-• In 2020, assisted a coaching staff that helped Travis Etienne become a consensus All-American as an all-purpose/athlete selection, becoming the 29th player ever to earn consensus All-America honors at Clemson and the school’s 31st total consensus selection.
-Spiller and Etienne comprise two of Clemson’s three all-time consensus All-Americans at running back.
+• In 2020, assisted the Tiger coaching staff that helped Travis Etienne become a consensus All-American as an all-purpose/athlete selection, becoming the 29th player ever to earn consensus All-America honors at Clemson and the school’s 31st total consensus selection.
+Spiller and Etienne comprise two of Clemson’s three all-time consensus All-Americans at the running back position.

 • While on staff in an unpaid role, watched Etienne break Clemson single-season records for a running back in receptions (48) and receiving yards (588) and tie the running back mark for 100-yard receiving games (two) while adding two receiving touchdowns.
 Etienne joined Stanford’s Christian McCaffrey, Oklahoma’s Joe Mixon and Penn State’s Saquon Barkley as the only Power Five players to post 900 rushing yards and 500 receiving yards in a single season since 2015.